Want CNET to notify you of price drops and the latest stories?

 Yankees games on the YES App

-Right before Opening Day, the Yankees joined the growing list of teams offering a cord-cutting option with a streaming version of its YES cable network to those that live in its local broadcast area.
+Along with their longtime rivals from Boston, the New York Yankees were one of the first teams to offering a cord-cutting option with a streaming version of its YES cable network to those who live in its local broadcast area that includes New York State, Connecticut, northeastern Pennsylvania, and north and central New Jersey

-The new option will run $25 per month if purchased on a monthly subscription or $240 if purchased annually.
-As part of a special launch promotion that runs through April 30, YES will offer the service at a discounted rate of $20 per month (through the end of 2023) or $200 for the year.
+The Yankees direct YES streaming service costs $25 per month if purchased on a monthly subscription or $240 if purchased annually.
+As part of a special launch promotion at the start of the season, YES will offer the service at a discounted rate of $20 per month or $200 for the year.
+This deal ends on April 30.

 The new service will allow for watching Yankees games as well as those of the Brooklyn Nets and New York Liberty.
 The service can be viewed on the YES website or its app that's available on a host of devices, including iOS, Android and smart TV platforms from Roku, Amazon Fire TV, Apple TV, Google TV and Samsung.